riyadattani/CV/README.md

 ## Skills
 #### Excellent communicator
 During my time at BDO LLP, I had a client-facing role and dealt with sensitive cases on tax fraud.
 Not only did I learn to communicate in an objective way but I also learned to respond effectively based on body language and personality type.
-Additionally, as a part-time club leader to primary school children, I practice explaining tasks in a clear way by breaking the tasks down and pointing them in the right direction.
+Additionally, as a part-time club leader to primary school children, I practice explaining tasks in a clear way by breaking the tasks down and providing direction.

 As a result, my growing emotional intelligence enables me to articulate well during scenarios such as pair programming, explaining technical concepts in lament terms and building a good relationship with the people around me.